-Staff procured a new online application upgrade through the Business License Software vendor to provide the public the option to submit online applications and renewals and pay fees electronically.
+• Staff procured a new online application upgrade through the Business License Software vendor to provide the public the option to submit online applications and renewals and pay fees electronically.
 This is an efficient way to provide license holders, particularly those who reside out of state, with the additional option of online access to the standard apply/pay by mail or in person.

-Outcome Measure FY21 Target FY21 Actuals FY 22 Target Council Goal: Provide Financially Respons ible and Innovative G Government Serv ices Maintain a Annually renew X% of returned business licenses 100% 100% 100% consistent level of service year after Ensure X% of program revenue is collected 100% 100% 100% year year Process all new business license applications within X days 2 2 2
+Outcome Measure FY21 Target FY21 Actuals FY 22 Target Council Goal: Provide Financially Respons ible and Innovative C Government Serv ices Maintain a consistent level of Annually renew X% of returned business licenses 100% 100% 100% service year after Ensure X% of program revenue is collected 100% 100% 100% year year Process all new business license applications within X days 2 2 2 springfield-or.gov 541.726.3753